-A team of 41 volunteers supports the activities and projects of Spectrum Institute.
+A team of 42 volunteers supports the activities and projects of Spectrum Institute.
 We have a five-member board of trustees who govern the organization.
 Seven volunteers work with the executive director to handle our research, technology, development, and outreach activities.
+We have 3 student interns.
 The Disability and Guardianship Project has 3 legal advisors who are periodically consulted by its legal director.
 It also has 12 advisors on the Attorney Fee Review Team.
-The director of the Mental Health Project has 11 mental health advisors with whom she shares information and seeks advice about the project’s activities.
+The director of the Mental Health Project has 14 mental health advisors with whom she shares information and seeks advice about the project’s activities.
 The organization also has four student interns.
 We are accepting applications for summer interns from Loyola Law School in Los Angeles and hope to have summer interns from UCLA and Washington State University as well.

 1717 E. Vista Chino A7 – PMB384